- Solar advice hub

 That includes energy – which you’ll tick off with this tariff – so you’ll have to switch to the provider for two of the following three utilities: wifi, mobile, and boiler and home cover.

-Look out for the clocks changing, too.
-This is a GMT-based tariff, so during British Summer Time, the off-peak rate will be active between 1am and 6am.
+Look out for the clocks changing, though.
+This is a GMT-based tariff, so during British Summer Time – which lasts for most of the year – the off-peak rate will be active from 1am to 6am.

 Full tariff profile